-Big data, regardless of the industry, has begun to deliver significant change.
+Big data and data analytics have been adopted across the life sciences and are driving significant industry changes.
 For clinical research specifically, big data presents possibilities ranging from better patient recruitment and engagement to more efficient trials and better quality results.

 Given the many sources from which this data is generated, it’s inevitable that trial sponsors and managers will need to partner with third parties to access this vital resource.
 This post explores the opportunities big data presents, as well as the considerations and possibilities involved for clinical trial operations when third party data is used.

 Big data holds many promises for improved clinical trials.
-Indeed, it could earn the US healthcare system around $100 billion in value a year through improved decision-making, Jamie Cattell, Sastry Chilukuri, and Michael Levy at MicKinsey & Company explain.
+Indeed, it could earn the U.S. healthcare system around $100 billion in value a year through improved decision-making, write Jamie Cattell, Sastry Chilukuri, and Michael Levy at McKinsey.

 Using big data strategies could also build better tools for doctors, medical insurance companies and consumers.
 The McKinsey trio argues that the future of big data in clinical trials will lead to better predictive modeling of biological processes and drugs through molecular and clinical data.

-Of course, the difference between what’s possible in the future and what’s happening in the present can be significant, and pharma needs to do more to investigate big data capabilities, the authors argue.
+Of course, the difference between what’s possible in the future and what’s happening in the present can be significant.
+Pharma needs to do more to investigate big data capabilities, the authors argue.

-Sources that contribute to big data in healthcare include EHRs, EMRs, insurance claims, government registries and other databases.
-This data is routinely collected and often provides better quality information than controlled clinical trials, writes Tai Xie, Ph.D., CEO at contract research organization Brightech.
+Sources that contribute to big data in healthcare include EHRs, EMRs, insurance claims, government registries, and other databases.
+This data is routinely collected and often provides better quality information than controlled clinical trials, writes Tai Xie, Ph.D., president and CEO at clinical data solutions provider Brightech.

-Data from treatment in real-world setting is far richer, he adds, and allows for the application of more statistical methods.
+Data from treatment in real-world settings is far richer, Xie adds, and allows for the application of more statistical methods.

-There are 3.7 million medical devices in use today and the IoT healthcare market is set to reach $136.8 billion by 2021.
+The IoT healthcare market is set to reach $188.2 billion by 2025, according to one study, with potentially billions of devices in use.
 Both of these facts are important to the development of the Internet of Medical Things (IoMT), which refers to the network of medical devices and applications collecting healthcare data, explains technology advisor Bernard Marr, author of “Big Data in Practice.”

 Iqbal says the IoMT also means better data capture and improved study site execution and progress.

-In a study in Wales, researchers relied on electronically recorded data for five years after the original randomized controlled trial examining how probiotics used during pregnancy affect childhood asthma and eczema.
+In a study by Gareth Davies and fellow researchers, data from an original randomized controlled trial was reexamined at several later dates.
+The goal was to explore how probiotics used during pregnancy affect childhood asthma and eczema.

-They studied children at six months and again at two years old.
-Study lead, Professor Sue Jordan at Swansea University’s College of Human and Health Science, says the follow up data gathered through electronic databases, compared with a traditional follow up, provided insights otherwise unavailable.
+The researchers studied children at six months and again at two years old.
+The follow-up data gathered through electronic databases, compared with a traditional follow up, provided insights otherwise unavailable.
 These included reduced risk of bias as data was not reliant on patients’ recalling information, and improved understanding of asthma conditions that tend to appear in children older than two.

 There’s much to be gained by biotech and pharma companies that use third party data aggregators.

 Data from smartphones and digital health technologies present scalable opportunities previously impossible or, at the least, cost prohibitive.
-With human touches strategically placed along the automated data processing journey, Dr. Yvonne Chan, director at the Center for Digital Health at Icahn School of Medicine at Mount Sinai, says trials will be more cost-effective with higher patient retention.
+With human touches strategically placed along the automated data processing journey, Dr. Yvonne Chan, physician scientist, digital health researcher, and founder of Agiels Science Consulting, says trials will be more cost-effective with higher patient retention.

 The other benefit of this third-party source of data is the trial staff can engage in real time with patients, sending push notifications and reminders, as well as collecting data and exchanging feedback.